-METALS-Copper ticks higher as bleak China data fans stimulus hopes
+METALS-Copper dips on bleak China data

 By Mai Nguyen

-SINGAPORE, Oct 18 (Reuters) - Copper prices rose on Friday as dismal economic growth data from China raised hopes of more stimulus measures, while expectations of a soft Brexit and easing U.S.-China trade tensions lifted sentiment.
+SINGAPORE, Oct 18 (Reuters) - Copper prices gave up earlier gains to trade lower on Friday as disappointing data from China showed the impact of the protracted U.S-China war on its economy, but easing trade tensions and hopes of a soft Brexit cushioned losses.

 China’s economic growth slowed slightly more than expected to 6% year-on-year in the third quarter, the weakest pace in almost three decades.

+Copper prices rose earlier during Asian trading hours, as traders expected more stimulus from the Chinese government.

+“While GDP was a tad below expectation, this series (data)has been very stable that the market may not pay too much attention to as long as it has not dipped below 6%,” said Frances Cheung, Westpac Banking Corp’s head of macro strategy for Asia.

-“The data is (actually) in line with expectations from many analysts in China,” said a metals trader, adding the country is likely to roll out stimulus measures in sectors such as real estate and infrastructure to boost growth.
+A Singapore-based metals trader said the data was actually in line with expectations from many analysts in China, adding the country is likely to roll out stimulus measures in sectors such as real estate and infrastructure to boost growth.

-The trader added that China would want to pick up its growth rate in the fourth quarter in order to achieve the country’s full-year growth target of 6.0%-6.5%.
+The trader added that China would want to pick up its growth in the fourth quarter in order to achieve the country’s full-year growth target of 6.0%-6.5%.

 Copper prices are widely used as a gauge of economic health, which has been hurt by the prolonged trade war between the United States and China, as well as volatilities caused by the lengthy Brexit negotiations.